mreithub/go-faster/README.md

 ref := faster.Track("foo"); defer ref.Done()
 ```

-The above snippet uses `GoFaster` in singleton mode.
+The above snippet uses `go-faster` in singleton mode.
 But you can also create your
-own `GoFaster` instances (and e.g. use different ones in different parts of your
+own `go-faster` instances (and e.g. use different ones in different parts of your
 application):

 ```go